India Packing List 2025: What to Pack for Your First Trip

 Health kit – Pack basics such as rehydration salts (Dioralyte), Ibuprofen/Paracetamol for general purposes, Imodium for emergencies and plasters for cuts are essential.
 Always travel with medical insurance for peace of mind.

-Local tip: Pudin Hara or Ayurvedic remedies are great for digestion issues, ORS for rehydration and Odomos, a popular choice for mosquito repellent.
+Local tip: Pudin Hara or Ayurvedic remedies are great for digestion issues, and Odomos, a popular choice for mosquito repellent.

 Always check trusted websites for health tips and guidance when travelling to a foreign country.
 Given that we live in the UK, we often read through the guidelines from the NHS.
 Other popular and reliable websites are CDC and WHO.